Aches, pains, injury, discomfort...

 ...will, over time, create specific adaptations that your body has become used to; not necessarily comfortable with.
 This is known as the SAID principle and is well known in the sports world and is absolutely applicable to everyday movement.

 SAID is an acronym for Specific Adaptations to Impose Demand.

-In simple terms it means that if the body is place under stress it will start to make changes to cope with that demand.
+In simple terms, it means that if the body is placed under stress it will start to make changes to cope with that demand.
 Basically the more you do something the more the body adapts; both positively and negatively.

 For example, sitting down for long periods of time shortens the hip flexors and the glutes (bum) eventually turn off to become little more than fleshy cushions, the muscles in the lower back may tighten up and the abdominals become weak.

 This is known as Lower Cross Syndrome (LCS) and may cause discomfort in the lower back and not being able to stand up straight.
 Can you imagine the chap on the left springing into action on a treadmill, bike, cross-trainer let alone loading the body up with weights?